-- 2. Participate in both AS classes and LLAB while enrolled in school to be considered a GMC or POC member. - 3.
+- Participate in both AS classes and LLAB while enrolled in school to be considered a GMC or POC member. - 3.
 Be age 14 or older. - 4.
-Have an AFROTC calculated GPA of 2.5 or greater for all previous college-level coursework. - 5.
-Pass the American Language Course Placement Test with at least an 80%.
+Have an AFROTC calculated GPA of 2.0 or greater for all previous college-level coursework.